zgompert/PhyloIntroBiochem/README.md

 1. Navigate to the NCBI nucleotide blast page: [blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).
 (You can use blastp if you have amino acide data)
 2. Enter (paste) the contents of your fasta file under **Enter Query Sequence**.
-3. Chose the **Core nucelotide database** and set the Organism field to limit your search.
+3. Choose the **Core nucelotide database** and set the Organism field to limit your search.
 I used Drosophilidae (taxid: 7214).
-4. Select *Uncultured/environmental sample sequences* to reduce noise
+4. Select **Uncultured/environmental sample sequences** to reduce noise
+5. Choose megablast, discontiguous megablast or blastn

 Select a subset of sequences to use.
+Download the sequences as a fasta file.
+You can edit the headers in your fasta file to have more managable names downstream.
+Here is an example: [dseqs.fasta](https://github.com/user-attachments/files/25432277/dseqs.txt)

 Keep sequences that: